swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 Actions.
 When asked to, it creates specialized GPU runner pods on the Kubernetes cluster to execute the jobs.
 This specialized runner will then be destroyed.

+This approach optimizes resource usage by ensuring that GPU resources are only used when necessary.

 !!! note

     For our small experiment, there is actually no need to have a GPU to train the